Key takeaways

 Executive Summary

-eksec.ai is a team agent deployment platform that lets organizations "bake an agent and share it with your team."[1]
-The product takes underlying coding agents — Claude Code, OpenCode, or Codex — and deploys them as accessible team bots in Slack, Discord, or via API.
+Nairi (formerly eksec.ai) is a team agent deployment platform — "Your team's personal agent."[1]
+The product takes underlying coding agents — Claude Code, OpenCode, or Codex — and deploys them as accessible team bots in Slack, Discord, a web app, or via API.
 This enables non-technical team members to interact with sophisticated AI agents using plain English in the chat tools they already use.
+Since this profile was first published in February 2026, the company has rebranded, published transparent pricing, added GitHub repo integration, and open-sourced its agent-runner daemon under MIT.[2]

 | Attribute | Value |